 InsightVM

 InsightVM identifies and prioritizes weak points on your network.
 Integrating InsightVM with InsightIDR allows you to detect malicious behavior earlier in the attack chain, expose user and asset risk, and list the exploitable vulnerabilities on your network, which are ordered by the number of users impacted by the vulnerability.
-Every asset that has been scanned by InsightVM displays its exploitable Vulnerabilities, Threat Count and Risk Score on its Asset Details page.
+Every asset that has been scanned by InsightVM displays its exploitable vulnerabilities, threat count, and risk score on its Asset Details page.

 When malicious behavior is detected, InsightIDR hunts threats by combining user behavior analytics, SIEM, and endpoint capabilities.